Battle of the Scheldt: Aftermath

 At the end of the five-week offensive, the Canadian First Army had taken 41,043 German prisoners.
 Complicated by the waterlogged terrain, the Battle of the Scheldt proved to be a challenging campaign in which significant losses were suffered by the Canadians.

 Throughout the Battle of the Scheldt, battle exhaustion was a major problem for the Canadians.
 The 3rd Canadian Division had landed on D-Day on 6 June 1944 and more or less fought continuously since then.
 A psychiatric report from October 1944 stated that 90% of battle exhaustion cases were men who had been in action for three months or longer.
 Men suffering from battle exhaustion would go catatonic and curl up in fetal position, but the report found that after a week of rest, most men would recover enough to speak and move about.
 According to the report, the principal cause of battle exhaustion "seemed to be futility.
 The men claimed there was nothing to which to look forward to – no rest, no leave, no enjoyment, no normal life and no escape....The second most prominent cause...seemed to be the insecurity in battle because the condition of the battlefield did not allow for average cover.
 The third was the fact that they were seeing too much continual death and destruction, loss of friends, etc".
-The Canadian government policy of sending only volunteers overseas had caused major shortages of men, especially in the infantry regiments.
+The Canadian government policy of sending only volunteers overseas had caused major shortages of men, especially in the infantry battalions.
 Canadian units were too under-strength to allow leave, where U.S. and British units could.
 This stretched the soldiers tremendously.
 A common complaint of soldiers suffering from battle exhaustion was that the Army was trying to "get blood from a stone", with the under-strength units being pushed relentlessly to keep fighting, without replacements for their losses and no chance to rest.